SimpsonRoss/learner-management-infrastructure/README.md

 - [x] Automated deployment using ArgoCD
 - [x] Utilise InfraCost for AWS cost reporting

 ## NTH - Nice to have

-- [ ] Monitoring and Alerting with Prometheus and Grafana
+- [X] Monitoring and Alerting with Prometheus and Grafana
 - [ ] Centralise our image registry in AWS ECR
+- [X] Set up ZenDuty oncall rotation and link to Grafana alerts
 - [ ] Create alternate IAC in Pulumi, as a Terraform alternative
 - [ ] Slack and/or email notifications

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Biggest Challenges

 - **Group work with AWS**
   We went down a bit of a rabbit-hole early on with setting up IAM credentials so that all of the team could have access to the EKS.
 After half a day of troubleshooting we couldn't seem to get it to work correctly, and then we decided to abandon that and instead just create our own EKS when needed for testing.
 This ultimately worked out to be fast enough for what we needed.
 - **Jenkins for Continuos Integration**
   The team pursued using JenkinsCI instead of CircleCI but after a day we determined that we'd stick with CircleCI, a product we were more familiar with, until we reached MVP.
 After moving forward with the project and reaching MVP we determined that the time was spent adding new functionality and so we abandoned using Jenkins.

-## Wins

-- **Example**
-  Example filler text

 <p align="right">(<a href="#readme-top">back to top</a>)</p>